 This Permit covers the manufacture of products wholly or mainly of wood where the installation involves sawing, planing, and CNC (router) machining of wood where the throughput exceeds 10,000 cubic metres in any 12 month period.
-The wood is treated with Vacsol Aqua 6108 and Tanalith 8000 wood preservatives applied in industrial vacuum pressure plant (LA-IPPC permit ref 6.6/0843959/LT1).
 Wood waste is disposed of by combustion to provide thermal energy.

-The Permit covers all associated processes such as the delivery, storage and handling of raw materials and the dispatch of waste and final products within the installation boundary marked in green on the plan shown in Schedule 1 of this Permit.
+The Permit covers all associated processes such as the delivery, storage and handling of raw materials and the dispatch of waste and final products within the installation boundary marked in yellow on the plan shown in Schedule 1 of this Permit.